Arnie Mausser: National team

 Mausser's strong play earned him the starting goalkeeper position for the national team with which he earned 35 caps between 1975 and 1985, appearing in three World Cup qualifying campaigns.
 He generally played well for the national team, earning 10 shutouts.
-However, he had a hand in one of the biggest fiascos in US national soccer team history.
-In 1985, the US was a tie away from going to the second round of the 1985 CONCACAF Championship qualification for the 1986 FIFA World Cup.
+However, he had a hand in one of the biggest fiascos in U.S. national soccer team history.
+In 1985, the U.S. was a tie away from going to the second round of the 1985 CONCACAF Championship qualification for the 1986 FIFA World Cup.
 They had one game left, a home match with Costa Rica in Torrance, California.
-The US had beaten Costa Rica, 3–0, at the 1984 Summer Olympics and had tied them, 1–1, in Costa Rica five days before the match in Torrance.
-However, the US team played disjointedly, and in the 35th minute, Mausser weakly punched away a cross he could have caught.
-The ball flopped to the feet of Evaristo Coronado who easily scored the goal which eliminated the US from World Cup contention and sent Costa Rica to the second round instead.
+The U.S. had beaten Costa Rica, 3–0, at the 1984 Summer Olympics and had tied them, 1–1, in Costa Rica five days before the match in Torrance.
+However, the U.S. team played disjointedly, and in the 35th minute, Mausser weakly punched away a cross he could have caught.
+The ball flopped to the feet of Evaristo Coronado who easily scored the goal which eliminated the U.S. from World Cup contention and sent Costa Rica to the second round instead.
 Mausser played one more game for the national team, a 5–0 thrashing by England on June 16, when he saved a penalty by Glenn Hoddle.
-Mausser continued to be part of the US national soccer team until the 1990 World Cup, though he never played again.
+Mausser continued to be part of the U.S. national soccer team until the 1990 World Cup, though he never played again.
 There is some debate as to Mausser not being selected to the 1990 World Cup squad which was likely because the team was looking at its youth rather than veteran leadership at the time.

 Mausser was inducted into the National Soccer Hall of Fame in 2003.